 This design is where the engine powers the rear wheels.
 This type is popular in pick-ups and trucks that carry heavy loads.
 This is so because the heavy loads give better traction.
 Rear-wheel drives are also popular on sports vehicles, SUVs and luxury vehicles where handling is improved.
 Cars with rear-wheel drive have the advantage of optimised suspension handling due to the fact that the front wheels are used for steering only.

-Advantages and Disadvantages of Two-wheel Drive Vehicles
+What are the Advantages and Disadvantages of a Two-wheel Drive?

 Advantages: Cheap, Fuel-efficient and Lighter